-For each outstanding loan or other receivable that must be reported separately, the attached schedule should show the following information.
-Use columnar format:
+For each outstanding loan or other receivable that must be reported separately, the attached schedule should use a columnar format and show the following information:

-- Borrower's name and title.
+- Borrower's name and title,

-- Original amount.
+- Original amount,

-- Balance due.
+- Balance due,

-- Date of note.
+- Date of note,

-- Maturity date.
+- Maturity date,

-- Repayment terms.
+- Repayment terms,

-- Interest rate.
+- Interest rate,

-- Security provided by the borrower.
+- Security provided by the borrower,

-- Purpose of the loan.
+- Purpose of the loan, and

-- Description and FMV of the consideration furnished by the lender.
+• Description and FMV of the consideration furnished by the lender.

-The above detail is not required for receivables or travel advances that may be reported as a single total (see instruction 2 above).
+The above detail is not required for receivables or travel advances that may be reported as a single total (see instruction 2, on page 6).
 However, report and identify those totals separately in the attachment.

-Line 29-Other Notes and Loans Receivable
+Line 29.
+Other Notes and Loans Receivable